 The output of the HASP resulting from accepted Self-Schedule Hourly Blocks and awarded Economic Hourly Block Bids (but excluding an Economic Hourly Block Bid with Intra-Hour option).
 A HASP Block Intertie Schedule can include Energy and AS.
 HASP Block Intertie Schedules, as modified after accepted, are settled at the applicable FMM LMP and FMM ASMPs.
 HASP Block Intertie Schedules are advisory only in that they may be curtailed by the CAISO for Reliability reasons.
 Otherwise, the MWH quantity of a HASP Block Intertie Schedule is financially binding.

+- Hourly Block

+A Bid or Schedule in the Real-Time Market from eligible resources for the same MWh quantity over an entire Trading Hour.
+Binding Hourly Block Schedules result in contiguous FMM Schedules.

 4. Roles and Responsibilities